ducdiep79/CasperLabs/docs/CONTRACTS.md

  	    --ttl-millis <arg>
 ```

-Specify a duration for which the deploy can be included in a block prior to expiration.
-The node will not accept deploys with `deploy.timestamp` greater than some configurable number of milliseconds in the future (relative to its current time).
-This maximum future time is configurable -- this parameter is not at the protocol level since deploys can only go into blocks after their `deploy.timestamp`.
-Individual nodes choose their own future cut-off, so this parameter is set by node operators, not users.

-Use the CasperLabs client `deploy` sub-command. `--ttl-millis` passes the argument set Time to live, Time (in milliseconds) that the deploy will remain valid for (this value may be adjusted depending on the tolerance for storing deploys in the deploy buffer for some time before being able to include them in a block).

-Note: If no parameter is specified, a default (defined in the Chainspec - [Genesis block](https://github.com/CasperLabs/techspec/blob/master/theory/naive-blockchain.rst#blockdag)) will be used.
+Specify a duration for which a deploy can be included in a block prior to expiration.
+Use the CasperLabs client `deploy` sub-command. `--ttl-millis` passes the argument set Time to live, Time (in milliseconds relative to its current time) that the deploy will remain valid for according to the protocol-level maximum accepted value, and node-local minimum accepted value.
+If no parameter is specified, a default (defined in the Chainspec - [Genesis block](https://github.com/CasperLabs/CasperLabs/blob/v0.14.0/node/src/main/resources/chainspec/genesis/manifest.toml#L27)) will be used.

+Note: Individual nodes choose their own future cut-off, so this parameter is set by node operators, not users.

-**Deploy Dependencies**
+**Deploy dependencies**

 ```shell
 casperlabs-client\